EddyLuten/bhreia.com/docs/campaigns/braving-bhreia/sessions/session-10.5.md

 The moons lining up in the sky and turning night into day signify two things:

-1. A preview of an event in chapter 2, which is the inverse of something that happened in [lore](../../lore/timeline.md).
+1. A preview of an event in chapter 2, which is the inverse of something that happened in [[timeline|lore]].
 2. The birth of a new Age and that of Amalchi; a herald of events to mark the new millennium.

 Bhreia's soil child is a symbol for her being the mother of the earth.
-Her scars symbolize her inability to hold her form during the [first day of the Second Age](../../lore/timeline.md).
+Her scars symbolize her inability to hold her form during the [[timeline|first day of the Second Age]].
 It is also why the map consists of so many islands and fractured lands.

 Originally, the moons would have lined up on the night of the party, but I needed it to happen sooner.